Ebrahim Yazdi: Later years and death

-Yazdi was arrested in December 1997 for "desecrating religious sanctities" and freed on 26 December on bail.
-On 17 June 2009, during the 2009 Iranian election protests, it was reported that Yazdi was arrested while undergoing tests at the Tehran hospital according to the Freedom Movement of Iran website.
+Yazdi was arrested in December 1997 for "desecrating religious sanctities" for comments made against Iranian clerical leaders.
+He was freed on 26 December on bail.
+On 17 June 2009, during the 2009 Iranian "Green Movement" election protests, it was reported that Yazdi was arrested while undergoing medical tests at the Tehran hospital according to the Freedom Movement of Iran website.
 On 22 June, he was released back to the hospital for a medical procedure.
 On 28 December 2009, Yazdi was arrested again in the wake of renewed protests, according to the Jaras reformist website.

 Yazdi and several others were arrested on 1 October 2010 in Isfahan for participating in an "illegal Friday prayer."
 All others were freed within days.
 Ebrahim Yazdi remained in "temporary custody"—first in Evin prison and then in a "secure" facility under the control of Iran's security forces until March 2011.
 He was released in April 2011.

 On 27 August 2017, Yazdi died of pancreatic cancer, at the age of 85 in İzmir, Turkey, where he was under treatment.
 His body transferred to Iran and was buried in Behesht-e Zahra.